ArimaGenomics/Arima-Oncology-Pipeline/README.md

     * [-r resolution]: resolution of the loops called, must be one of "1f", "1kb", "3kb", or "5kb" (default)
     * [-w scan_window]: sliding window size for GenomeScan in base pair.
 Default: 50000
     * [-g gene_list]: gene list in the capture panel for GenomeScan
-    * [-t threads]: number of threads to run HiCUP and CHiCAGO
+    * [-t threads]: number of threads to run HiCUP, CHiCAGO, GenomeScan and/or Juicer
     * [-v]: print version number and exit
     * [-h]: print this help and exit